Farizon Xingxiang V: Specifications

-Farizon Xingxiang V7E
+Farizon Xingxiang V7E (First generation, 2024–2025) and V6E 2026 facelift

 The Farizon Xingxiang V7E is the larger and more premium version of the Farizon Xingxiang V6E featuring a restyled front end.
 The Xingxiang V7E was launched in April 2024, and has a range of 305 km.
+Several more upmarket 2024 model year V6E trim levels also share the same exterior appearance.
+A V6F 10 year anniversary variant featuring a gold badge was available for the 2024 model year.